caseyyee/resume/README.md

 [Download PDF resume](https://gitprint.com/caseyyee/resume/master/README.md)

-# Expertise
+# What I do:

-* Product design and strategy
-* User experience design
-* Technology analysis, design and development
-* Developer advocacy
-* Full-stack web development
+Product design, UX and full-stack code for cool new things like AR/VR, AI, IOT, Voice and much more.

+# A few organizations and brands I have worked with

+Mozilla, Google, Samsung, Oculus, W3C, EFF
+Nike, McDonalds, Nordstroms, Olympics 2010,
+NFB Interactive, BC Hydro, UBC, VFS,
+Cossette, Fjord, Blast Radius, Rennie, Concord Pacific

 # Experience

-## Virtual and Augmented Reality Research & Design
+## VR/AR Poduct design, research & development

 **Mozilla Corporation**

 *September 2014 - 2019, Remote, Vancouver BC*

 I work on the Mozilla Mixed Reality team where where I research, design, develop VR and AR products, tools, technology for the open web.
-Along the way, i've also been a developer advocate, worked with various partners and taken key roles in the development of the program.
+Along the way, i've also been a advocate of the technology and worked with various partners on developing their ideas using the technology.
+I've also taken key roles in the creation of the program.

 * Mozilla Reality VR web browser
+* Unity game-engine assets for WebVR
 * A-Frame content creation tools
-* Unity game-engine assets for WebVR
 * Worked with W3C community group
 * Helped form WebVR API's
 * Prototyped several browers and experiences